-Erin is a native Oregonian, full time artist, mom and dreamer.
-She is passionate about creating delicious foods, loving and caring for family and friends, designing beautiful and functional homes, running in the forest, and always seeking to find peace, beauty and inspiration in the chaos of everyday life.
+Erin is a native Oregonian, full designer and general contractor, artist, mom and dreamer.
+She is passionate about hot yoga, loving and caring for family and friends, designing beautiful and functional homes, running in the forest, and always seeking to find peace, beauty and inspiration in the chaos of everyday life.

 As an only child, Erin spent her formative years surrounded by a flurry of construction paper, cutting, gluing and creating.
 She now paints in her large garage studio playing with paint and plaster, hot and cold waxes, blue tape, propane torches, palate knives and an endless supply of letters and words.